-Students from foreign countries who wish to study at the University of Saint Francis should start their correspondence eight to 12 months prior to enrollment and be admitted no less than 45 days before the start of the semester.
+Students from foreign countries who wish to study at the University of Saint Francis should start their correspondence 8 to 12 months prior to enrollment and be admitted no less than 45 days before the start of the semester.
 Students must also:

-Show proof of financial capability sufficient to meet all expenses for one year.
-Once an applicant has provided this documentation, and after the applicant has been accepted for academic admission, a deposit of $150 in U.S. currency must be submitted to the University of Saint Francis Office of Financial Aid.
+- Show proof of financial capability sufficient to meet all expenses for one year.
+Once an applicant has provided this documentation, and after the applicant has been accepted for academic admission, a deposit of $150 in U.S. currency must be submitted to the University of Saint Francis.
 After the deposit is received, the I-20 form needed to obtain a student visa will be issued.
-The University of Saint Francis offers no financial support to international students.

 - Show proof of adequate health and accident insurance coverage upon arrival in the U.S. or arrange for such coverage.